-The resulting design provides much more, offering a center for community, inspiration and enduring friendships among students, alumni, instructors and professors and local employers who draw from Elgin Community College's graduates for decades to come.
+The resulting design offers a center for community, inspiration and enduring friendships among students, alumni, instructors and professors, and local employers who draw from Elgin Community College's graduates for decades to come.
 The program includes laboratories, simulation, classroom, PT/OT and student collaboration spaces.
-Opened in spring 2012, the Health and Life Sciences Building gathers students from all allied health careers studies in one facility – and fosters relationships that will last a lifetime.
+Opened in spring 2012, the Health and Life Sciences Building gathers students from all allied health career studies in one facility – and fosters relationships that will last a lifetime.
 The building's open, glass-clad design offers a striking gateway to the college – one that will literally serves as a landmark for the community.
-Designed to be transparent in almost every way, the Health and Life Sciences Building celebrates the future of health care in Elgin and to the future of well-trained health care providers for the community.
+Designed to be transparent in almost every way, the Health and Life Sciences Building celebrates the future of health care in Elgin and the future of well-trained health care providers for the community.